rakeshsinhaa/Script-Project/README.md

 # 🎬 Script Story Generator

-This is a full-stack project where users can input a simple prompt or storyline, and the app generates a full story and a screenplay script from it.
+In this project users can input a simple prompt or storyline, and the app generates a full story and a screenplay script from it.
 The script is broken down into scenes and can also include AI-generated images.
 Users can download the script as a PDF (with or without images) or as a plain text file.

 ## 🚀 Features